Why choose Paris for a Pre-Wedding shoot?

 2. La Louvre

-I love the contrast between old and new, glass and stone, at the Louvre, which probably shows in the fact that I’ve taken award-winning shots here!
-I usually split a full-day shoot (half the time in the evening; half the time early the next day) and do night-time at the Louvre.
+I love the contrast between old and new, glass and stone, at the Louvre, which probably shows in the fact that I’ve taken many award-winning shots here!
+I usually split a full-day shoot (half the time in the evening; half early the next day) and do night-time at the Louvre.
 If you try to do the Eiffel Tower at sunset, it’s impossible.
 The Louvre is less crowded.
 You’ll still have half-a-dozen other couples doing pre-wedding shoots there but again, there are things we can do to minimise that.

 3. Jardin De Luxembourg